retrocomputacion/retrobbs/readme.md

 - **\<bin\>** selects the return string type

 ### to_Hires(page,border, bin = False):
-Switch the client screen to HiRes graphic mode.
+Switch the client screen to Hires graphic mode.
 - **\<page\>** is the bitmap memory page to use
 - **\<border\>** is the client screen border color
 - **\<bin\>** selects the return string type